How to Become a Certified Health Education Specialist

 When Can You Take the CHES® Exam?

-The CHES® exam is offered during two 10-day windows each year: in April and October.
+The CHES® exam is offered during two windows each year: in April and October.
 Registration is open from November through February ahead of the April exam dates, and from May through August for the October exam dates.

 Exam Location and Details